jamesbvaughan/jamesbvaughan.com/content/posts/timothy-gu.md

 think that these small issues I was finding would not be too difficult to understand in the code."

-**After your involvement with ffmpeg, what other projects did you get involved with?**
+**After your involvement with FFmpeg, what other projects did you get involved with?**

-"After starting with ffmpeg, I learned a lot more about C, but then in high school, I learned Node.js.
+"After starting with FFmpeg, I learned a lot more about C, but then in high school, I learned Node.js.
-Javascript was a pretty easy language compared to C, so I found that I could start to create my own things rather than just reading other people's code.
+JavaScript was a pretty easy language compared to C, so I found that I could start to create my own things rather than just reading other people's code.

-"I got the idea to make a better version of the continuous integration tool that ffmpeg had, so I got started writing that with Node.js, and it worked pretty well, but I didn't really know much about javascript, or especially about asynchronous programming back then.
+"I got the idea to make a better version of the continuous integration tool that FFmpeg had, so I got started writing that with Node.js, and it worked pretty well, but I didn't really know much about JavaScript, or especially about asynchronous programming back then.
 It was a foreign concept to me.